-- There are still plenty of mutual funds and CEFs out there that charge 1-3%.
+- There are still plenty of mutual funds and closed-ended funds (CEFs) out there that charge 1-3%.
 I have no idea how they still exist because most of them don’t outperform.
 My only suspicion is that asset owners haven’t paid much attention to the funds they own for a while, or don’t want to move to incur long-term capital gains taxes.
 They should run some numbers on whether that tax avoidance is worth it.

 - Only using ratios reported on a stock summary page and investing based on that information.

 - “Its P/E is greater than 30, so its too expensive to buy”

 - “Its P/E is lower than 10, so it must be a great buy”

 - Trusting adjusted or non-GAAP earnings numbers of press releases.